 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Confirm that your solar installer is properly licensed.
-This helps ensure that the work is done properly using current installation best practices.
+This ensures that the work is done properly using the most up-to-date installation methods.
 A licensed electrical contractor in North Carolina may direct home solar photovoltaic installations if they have the pertinent classification from the North Carolina State Board of Examiners of Electrical Contractors.

-Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers say about local solar providers.
-Reviews can give you an idea of a company’s reliability and customer service.
-Avoid companies with no reviews or with predominantly negative feedback.
+Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers are saying about local solar providers.
+Reviews can give you an idea of a company’s trustworthiness and customer service.
+Be wary of companies lacking reviews or with predominantly negative feedback.

-Get free, detailed quotes from three to five solar companies.
-A quote should list all costs and identify the solar parts included.
-Looking at several quotes can help you find the best value for your budget.
+Get free, detailed quotes from at least three solar companies.
+The quotes should list all costs and identify the solar parts included.
+Comparing several quotes can help you find the option that best fits your budget.

 Fuquay-Varina homeowners typically spend about $17,125 on home solar systems after federal tax refunds.
-Solar arrays in Fuquay-Varina cost roughly $3,510 per kilowatt, with an average size of 7.0 kilowatts.
-An estimate from a local solar provider will include costs for preliminary work, permit fees, and labor, and will account for your system's panel type, size, and capacity.
-Some homeowners prefer to lease solar panels in order to reduce upfront costs.
+Solar arrays in Fuquay-Varina cost roughly $3,510 per kilowatt, with the average residential solar system being 7.0 kilowatts.
+An estimate from a local solar provider will include costs for preliminary work, labor, and permit fees, and will account for your system's size, panel type, and capacity.
+Some homeowners prefer to lease solar panels to reduce upfront costs.

 Incentive Type: Property Tax Incentive